kineticstoolkit/kineticstoolkit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+For feature requests, please go to the Discussions instead.
 title: ''
 labels: bug
 assignees: ''